-Since cold medicine is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
+Since cold medicine is used as needed, you may not be on a dosing schedule.
+If you are using the medication regularly, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.